stuart-knock/docs/UserGuide/UserGuide-Tutorial_Lesion_Connectivity.rst

   - Enter a name for this new selection, save it  and click on the star icon on the top-right to save the new matrix.

-  - Go to `Project` Area and enter the `Data Structure` page.
+  - Go to `Project` area and enter the `Data Structure` page.
 The new connectivity matrix should be available in Intermediate Data.

-  - By selecting the new Connectivity, you will access to its Datatype Details allowing you to get information about the data, visualize them and export them.
+  - By selecting the new Connectivity, you will access its Datatype Details allowing you to get information about the data, visualize them and export them.